 Occupational/Work Health and Safety Agencies

 There are a number different agencies who oversee occupational/work health and safety in Western Australia.
 All have separate areas of jurisdiction within Western Australia.

 - WorkSafe WA (+ Work Health and Safety Commission)

 WorkSafe is the WA Government Agency responsible for health and safety in WA Workplaces.
 The vast majority of workers in WA are covered by WorkSafe.

-WorkSafe enforces the Occupational Health and Safety Act and has the power to inspect work sites and investigate health and safety breaches.
+WorkSafe enforces the current Work Health and Safety Act 2020 and has the power to inspect work sites and investigate health and safety breaches.

-UnionsWA has three representatives on the Commission for Occupational Health and Safety and they work hard to argue for best practice laws and regulations and to ensure a genuine voice for workers.
+UnionsWA has three representatives on the Commission for Work Health and Safety and they work hard to argue for best practice laws and regulations and to ensure a genuine voice for workers.

 Workers in the Resources Industry as well as workers in some port operations are covered by this agency.

 The National Office Petroleum Safety Administration is responsible for all offshore areas within commonwealth waters.